wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 == Changelog ==

+= v1.2.0 =
+* Found a workaround to some poor core wp code which shows two unexpected notices when adding a search menu item by ajax into a menu in wp-admin/nav-menus.php.
+* Added a fix to wordpress's bizarre decision to hide the plugin from new nav-menu users.
+Not a problem for most users as most make a menu before activating this plugin.
+* Removed some redundant unused code
+* Added code comments to help with debugging, etc.

 = v1.1.0 =
 * Added js and css so the plugin actually works.
 * All previous versions updated to include the js and css files which should have shipped in the first place.